Santa Anna, Texas

 Santa Anna is a town in Coleman County in Central Texas, United States.
-Its population was 1,099 at the 2010 census.
+Its population was 1,014 at the 2020 census.

 Geography

 Santa Anna is located in east central Coleman County.
 Three U.S. highways pass through the center of town.
-U.S. Route 283 leads south 44 mi to Brady, U.S. Route 67 leads west 39 mi to Ballinger, U.S. Route 84 and US 283 together lead northwest 9 mi to Coleman, the county seat, and US 67 and 84 together lead east 21 mi to Brownwood.
+U.S. Route 283 leads south 44 mi to Brady, U.S. Route 67 leads west 39 mi to Ballinger, while U.S. Route 84 and US 283 together lead northwest 9 mi to Coleman, the county seat, and US 67 and 84 together lead east 21 mi to Brownwood.

 According to the United States Census Bureau, the town has a total area of 5.2 km2, all of it land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, Santa Anna has a humid subtropical climate, Cfa on climate maps.